metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Required:

-- `registry` (String) registry represents a single or multiple Quobyte Registry servicesspecified as a string as host:port pair (multiple entries are separated with commas)which acts as the central registry for volumes
+- `registry` (String) registry represents a single or multiple Quobyte Registry services specified as a string as host:port pair (multiple entries are separated with commas) which acts as the central registry for volumes
 - `volume` (String) volume is a string that references an already created Quobyte volume by name.

 Optional:

-- `group` (String) group to map volume access toDefault is no group
+- `group` (String) group to map volume access to Default is no group
-- `read_only` (Boolean) readOnly here will force the Quobyte volume to be mounted with read-only permissions.Defaults to false.
+- `read_only` (Boolean) readOnly here will force the Quobyte volume to be mounted with read-only permissions.
+Defaults to false.
-- `tenant` (String) tenant owning the given Quobyte volume in the BackendUsed with dynamically provisioned Quobyte volumes, value is set by the plugin
+- `tenant` (String) tenant owning the given Quobyte volume in the Backend Used with dynamically provisioned Quobyte volumes, value is set by the plugin
-- `user` (String) user to map volume access toDefaults to serivceaccount user
+- `user` (String) user to map volume access to Defaults to serivceaccount user

 <a id="nestedatt--spec--device_plugin--volumes--rbd"></a>